Everything we know about England’s drinking habits as Ashes ‘stag do’ in Noosa sparks investigation

 “I didn’t feel like that was worthy of formal warnings, but it was probably worthy of informal ones,” he said.

-During the 2017-18 Ashes, where England lost 4-0, wicketkeeper Jonny Bairstow was alleged to have headbutted Australia batter Cameron Bancroft.
+During the 2017-18 Ashes, which England lost 4-0, wicketkeeper Jonny Bairstow was alleged to have headbutted Australian batsman Cameron Bancroft.

 Trevor Bayliss, England coach at the time, described the incident as “trivial”.